 (Canadian AIDS Treatment Information Exchange) A national nonprofit that provides information and support to people living with HIV, caregivers, medical providers, AIDS service organizations, and the general public across Canada.
 Information in English and French.

-(FHI) Nonprofit organization managing HIV and sexually transmitted disease prevention and care programs in over 30 countries.
-Projects include Implementing AIDS Prevention and Care (IMPACT) and the HIV Prevention Trials Network (HPTN), to which FHI provides scientific management and logistical and administrative support.
+A nonprofit organization (formerly Family Health International) managing HIV and sexually transmitted disease prevention and care programs in over 30 countries.
+Among its many projects, FHI360 provides scientific management and logistical and administrative support to the HIV Prevention Trials Network (HPTN).
 Web site features numerous fact sheets, program guidelines, research briefs, and other publications, many available in Arabic, English, French, Spanish, and Russian.

 |Henry J. Kaiser Family Foundation|